 -I helped a student who had never received an A grade on a math test or achieved above a C for the class as a whole earn a B for the semester and get 2 test grades above a 95.

--I have tutored multiple students on their SATs- many receiving above a 100-point increase, one receiving a 206-point increase.
+-I have tutored multiple students on the math portion of their SATs- many receiving above a 100-point increase, one receiving a 206-point increase.